D2Edev/CCameraControl/README.md

 Cameras from Foscam, Wanscam, ... etc.

-NOTE: project still in development; any part of it could be changed without warning
+NOTE: project still in development; any part of it could be changed without warning.
+Watch 'dev' branch for latest changes.

 ## Getting Started